 We paid £26 per seat on the balcony

-Performing at The Charing Cross Theatre until August 18th at The Arches, Villiers Street, London, WC2N 6NL – easily reached by public transport via Charing Cross and Embankment station.
+Performed at The Charing Cross Theatre until mid-August at The Arches, Villiers Street, London, WC2N 6NL – easily reached by public transport via Charing Cross and Embankment station.